kiranvodrahalli/kiranvodrahalli.github.io/research/index.md

 Also see my [Google Scholar](https://scholar.google.com/citations?user=fHYRTzMAAAAJ&hl=en) and [ArXiv](https://arxiv.org/search/?searchtype=author&query=Vodrahalli%2C+K) pages (these may be incomplete).

-Some of my papers have authors listed in alphabetical order (standard for theory papers).
+Some of my papers have authors listed in alphabetical order (standard for theory papers).<br/>
 Therefore, I use \* to denote co-authorship to avoid confusion.

 ___